 Supported by GE Healthcare

 Accurate mammograms are limited in dense breasts where surrounding fibroglandular tissue decreases the view of lesions.
 Even when tumors are detected, the full extent of the disease may not be clearly visible.
-New advances in breast imaging technologies include the use of contrast-enhanced spectral mammography, a safe and effective screening tool for the potential detection and diagnosis of cancerous lesions.
-This is part 3 in a series of 5 independent 1 hour accredited activities that will discuss the use of this screening tool in clinical practice as it compares to other imaging technologies.
+New advances in breast imaging technologies include the use of contrast-enhanced spectral mammography (CESM), a safe and effective screening tool for the potential detection and diagnosis of cancerous lesions.
+This is part 1 of a series of 5 independent 1 hour accredited activities that will discuss the use of this screening tool in clinical practice as it compares to other imaging technologies.

 At the conclusion of this activity, participants should be able to: